 In some situations, a patient may need a short-term skilled nursing inpatient level of care to manage symptoms.
 General Inpatient level of care while on hospice may be provided in facilities such as hospitals, nursing homes, and hospice inpatient facilities.

 The acute symptoms in this level of care are generally the same as in continuous home care.
 For instance, a home hospice patient may suddenly develop severe shortness of breath.
 Inpatient level of care provides nursing present around the clock to care for the patient at this acute stage.

 Respite care is one way that hospice serves the patient’s family.
 Even with regular visits from nurses and other healthcare professionals, family caregivers can become exhausted and burned out.
 Although not always necessary, respite care gives family caregivers a break for up to five consecutive days.

 A hospice agency works with specific Medicare-certified healthcare facilities that can provide 24-hour skilled nursing care.
 Respite care may take place in stand-alone hospice, or long term care facility.

 When treatments are no longer working for a serious illness, many questions arise.
-Please don’t hesitate to contact Lexington Health Network with any questions you may have about hospice and palliative care in the Illinois area.
+Please don’t hesitate to contact Lexington Health Network with any questions you may have about hospice care in the Illinois area.